Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 The city of Amersfoort has developed the Vathorst area with active use of the water in mind.
 Especially in the Laak area, where houses have been built with 12 hectares of available water in the canals and the surrounding area.
 Kanoverhuur Vathorst is located in the Laak area and offers easy access to the canals and the surrounding nature.

-They want to be able to quickly see whether
+The customer will want to be able to quickly see whether:
 a) canoes are available
 b) what the pricing is
 c) what the location is and